History of Egypt: Predynastic Egypt (pre-3150 BC)

 Artifacts of Egypt from the prehistoric period, from 4400 to 3100 BC.
 First row from top left: a Badarian ivory figurine, a Naqada II jar, a Bat figurine.
 Second row: a diorite vase, a flint knife, a cosmetic palette.

 There is evidence of petroglyphs along the Nile terraces and in desert oases.
 In the 10th millennium BC, a culture of hunter-gatherers and fishermen was replaced by a grain-grinding culture.
 Climate changes and/or overgrazing around 6000 BC began to desiccate the pastoral lands of Egypt, forming the Sahara.
 Early tribal peoples migrated to the Nile River, where they developed a settled agricultural economy and more centralized society.

 By about 6000 BC, a Neolithic culture had taken root in the Nile Valley.
 During the Neolithic era, several predynastic cultures developed independently in Upper and Lower Egypt.
 The Badari culture and the successor Naqada series are generally regarded as precursors to dynastic Egypt.
 The earliest known Lower Egyptian site, Merimde, predates the Badarian by about seven hundred years.
 Contemporaneous Lower Egyptian communities coexisted with their southern counterparts for more than two thousand years, remaining culturally distinct, but maintaining frequent contact through trade.
 The earliest known evidence of Egyptian hieroglyphic inscriptions appeared during the predynastic period on Naqada III pottery vessels, dated to about 3200 BC.

 In Upper Egypt, the predynastic Badari culture was followed by the Naqada culture (Amratian), being closely related to the Lower Nubian; other northeast African populations, with some affinities with other coastal communities from the Maghreb, some tropical African groups, and possibly inhabitants of the Middle East.
 Upper Egypt is considered to have formed the pre-dominant basis for the cultural development of Pharaonic Egypt and the Proto-dynastic kings emerged from the Naqada region.

 Historical scholarship has generally regarded the peopling of the Egyptian Nile Valley from archaeological and biological data, to be the result of interaction between coastal northern Africans, "neolithic" Saharans, Nilotic hunters, and riverine proto-Nubians with some influence and migration from the Levant (Hassan, 1988).

-As of 2025, the earliest full-genome analysis of an ancient Egyptian is that of Old Kingdom individual (NUE001) (2855–2570 BCE), with implications for the genetic makeup of Early Dynastic Egyptians in general: the study shows that the genetic profile of this individual was most closely represented by a two-source model, in which 77.6% ± 3.8% of the ancestry corresponded to genomes from the Middle Neolithic Moroccan site of Skhirat-Rouazi (SKH, dated to 4780–4230 BCE), itself consisting of predominantly Levant Neolithic ancestry (76.4 ± 4.0%) and minor Iberomaurusian ancestry (22.4 ± 3.8%), with the remaining (22.4% ± 3.8%) most closely related to known genomes from Neolithic Mesopotamia (dated to 9000-8000 BCE).
+As of 2025, the earliest full-genome analysis of an ancient Egyptian is that of Old Kingdom individual (NUE001) (2855–2570 BC), with implications for the genetic makeup of Early Dynastic Egyptians in general: the study shows that the genetic profile of this individual was most closely represented by a two-source model, in which 77.6% ± 3.8% of the ancestry corresponded to genomes from the Middle Neolithic Moroccan site of Skhirat-Rouazi (SKH, dated to 4780–4230 BC), itself consisting of predominantly Levant Neolithic ancestry (76.4 ± 4.0%) and minor Iberomaurusian ancestry (22.4 ± 3.8%), with the remaining (22.4% ± 3.8%) most closely related to known genomes from Neolithic Mesopotamia (dated to 9000-8000 BC).